jplusplus/detective.io/docs/start-your-investigation.rst

     * - name
       - string
       - The name of your model.
-This will be used to generate a slug to access the data related to your model.
+It will be used to generate a slug to access the data related to your model.
+Special characters and spaces are not allowed here.
 It will be converted to a normalized string, removing special characters and spaces.

     * - verbose_name
       - string
       - A human-readable name for your model.
-It's useful for names containing special characters or spaces.
+It's useful if you want to use special characters or spaces.

     * - verbose_name_plural
       - string